Home front during World War II: Forced labour

 Instead of expanding the economies of the occupied nations, the Nazis seized the portable machinery and rail cars, requisitioned most of their industrial output, took large quantities of food (15% of French output), and forced the victims to pay for their military occupation.

 The Nazis forced 15 million people to work in Germany (including POWs); many died from bad living conditions, mistreatment, malnutrition, and executions.
 At its peak, forced laborers comprised 20% of the German work force and were a vital part of the German economic exploitation of the conquered territories.
 They were especially concentrated in munitions and agriculture.
 For example, 1.5 million French soldiers were kept in POW camps in Germany as hostages and forced workers, and in 1943, 600,000 French civilians were forced to move to Germany to work in war plants.

 Economy

-Although Germany had about double the population of Britain (80 million versus 46 million), it had to use far more labor to provide food and energy.
-Britain imported food and employed only a million people (5% of the labour force) on farms, while Germany used 11 million (27%).
+Although Germany had almost double the population of Britain (80 million versus 46 million), it had to use far more labor to provide food and energy.
+The blockade of Germany deprived Germany of its peacetime supplies of food and minerals from abroad.
+Britain was able to continue importing food, and employed only a million people (5% of the labour force) on farms, while Germany used 11 million (27%).
 For Germany to build its twelve synthetic oil plants with a capacity of 3.3 million tons a year it required 2.3 million tons of structural steel and 7.5 million man-days of labor.
-(Britain imported all its oil from Iraq, Persia and North America).
+(Britain imported its oil from Iraq, Persia and North America).
 To overcome this problem, Germany employed millions of forced laborers and POWs; by 1944, they had brought in more than five million civilian workers and nearly two million prisoners of war—a total of 7.13 million foreign workers.